-Full Week-Morning Program | Age 13+ and Adults Weeks 2, 3, and 4
+Full Week-Morning Program | Age 13+ and Adults Class Size - Minimum: 4 Maximum: 12 Weeks 2, 3, and 4

 Want to explore the world beneath the waves?
-The SCUBA program at Hinds will take any Scout or adult to new depths in an experience that will give them several rewards including the Scuba BSA Award, Scuba Diving Merit Badge and the NAUI Certification.
+The SCUBA program at Hinds will take any Scout or adult to new depths in an experience that will give them several rewards including the Scuba BSA Award, Scuba Diving Merit Badge and the NAUI Adult (16 & up) or Junior (under 16) Scuba Diver Certification.
+This is a morning only program instructed by Barclays Skindivers Paradise (www.skindiversparadise.com).

 What is the NAUI Certification?
-The NAUI Certification is an international certification that will accredit adults and Scouts (with limitations until 18) with the ability to Scuba dive in open waters.
+The NAUI (National Association of Underwater Instructors) Scuba Diver Certification is an international certification that accredits adults and Scouts with the ability to Scuba Dive in open waters.
 Once you have finished this week and all other required material you will be able to independently go on voyages with a group or buddy and have your own underwater adventures anywhere around the world.